 Add additional fields to the CreateUserWizard

 To capture your additional profile fields you can convert the CreateUserWizard step to a TemplateStep then add your fields to the control at your leisure.
-I will not show the example of my CreateUserWizard control as the code is too lengthy, however you can use ANY control you desire simply add it to the page as you would on any other ASP.NET page.
+I will not show the example of my CreateUserWizard control as the code is too lengthy, however, you can use ANY control you desire simply add it to the page as you would on any other ASP.NET page.

 Once you have the controls added to the page you will need to handle the "CreatedUser" event to ensure that your additional information is saved.
 I decided to use the "CreatedUser" event so I could be sure that the user account already existed.
-Below is the code needed to retreive and save the profile information, I will explain this code later.
+Below is the code needed to retrieve and save the profile information, I will explain this code later.

 This section is really very basic code you can see how easy ASP.NET 2.0 makes it to save the information.
-The process is a simple three part process, the only thing to note is that since your controls are hosted within the TemplateStep you are unable to directly reference them from the codebehind.
+The process is a simple three-part process, the only thing to note is that since your controls are hosted within the TemplateStep you are unable to directly reference them from the codebehind.
 You must find the control, then cast it back to a control of its type.
-In my example the objects for input were all TextBoxes.
+In my example, the objects for input were all TextBoxes.

 Retrieve and display the values